Information for drivers that operate company or personally-owned/leased passenger cars or light duty trucks

 Prepare Your Vehicle

-- Report any vehicle concerns to your supervisors (e.g., issues with tires, battery, brakes, cooling and heating systems, etc.)
+- Report any vehicle concerns to your supervisor (e.g., issues with tires, battery, brakes, cooling and heating systems, etc.)

 - Check your tire pressure at least once per month, or more, depending on temperature changes.
 (Tire pressure drops in colder conditions.)

-- Use winter tires – they provide better traction in cold weather (7°C or less) and in snow, slush, and icy
+- Ensure your fleet or personal vehicle is equipped with four matched winter tires that carry the three-peaked mountain and snowflake symbol and that all tires are in good condition.
+Winter tires provide better traction in cold weather (7°C or less) and in snow, slush, and icy conditions.

 - If your employer provides tire chains, ask for training on how to correctly install them.
 Always mount chains in a safe area away from busy roads.
 Wear an approved high visibility vest and activate your vehicle’s hazard lights.